cloudera-cares-austin/zika-hackathon/README.md

 http://www.meetup.com/Cloudera-Cares/events/229135008/

 The hackathon will focus on reducing mosquito borne virus infections by analyzing data on bodies of water, mapping mosquito travel, temperature and historical virus analysis.

+## How to contribute
+Follow the [how to contribute](CONTRIBUTE.md) guide to contribute to the Zika Hackathon repo from your fork or local git clone.